 - Next, install timber battens on top of the OSB (the positioning of the battens will depend upon the size of the render carrier board you are using).

 - Once these are in place, you can secure the render carrier boards onto the battens with wood screws.

 The spacing of the boards will depend on the type of render carrier board you are using, but generally, you would leave 4-5mm between each board.

 After the boards are in place, the gaps between them need to be covered over by a render carrier board tape.
-We tend to recommend the Pavatex render carrier board joint tape because it’s a breathable, self-adhesive membrane, so it will prevent water vapour from gathering in the gaps between boards.
+We recommend a tape that is breathable with a self-adhesive membrane, so it will prevent water vapour from gathering in the gaps between boards.